csucdsi/dsi-website-archive/content/post/2018-10-29-ds-info-session-f18.md

 description: ''
 ---

+> Missed this event?
+Watch the Video Recording here: [TBD]

 ## When: Friday, Nov 2nd, noon
 ## Where: Butte 101

 Do you want to increase your ability to read, understand, create and communicate data as information?
 To tell a better data story?